Worm Gearing

 If you require entering a precise worm diameter value, activate the entry field by ticking the selection push-button.
 The recommended approximate value d1 in dependence on the module and on the number of worm teeth is given on the right of the entry field.

-4.13 Pitch angle
+4.13 Lead angle

-The important pitch angle is at the self-locking limit (friction angle [6.8] is equal to pitch angle).
-This angle is filled in after pressing the "<=SL" push-button on the right.
+The important lead angle is at the self-locking limit (static).
+This angle is filled in after pressing the "<=SL" push-button on the right (for detailed information see the efficiency section in help).

 Recommended value: